ngazic/django-todo/instructions.md

 ### OTHER COMMANDS FOR SETTING UP
 pipenv --venv ### path to virtual environment.
 We need this to set up VS code to use virtual environment by default, not to set it up every time
 # append \bin\python to this path
+pip freeze ###  see all dependencies pip freeze > requirements.txt ### save all dependencies to requirements.txt file for installation on server
 ```